How To Pressure Can Green Beans

 Ingredients and Tools You’ll Need

 Look for young, tender green beans.
-They have less fibres and more flavor, which will give you a better texture after canning.
-Avoid the overly mature beans that can become tough and stringy after processing.
-You need your pressure canner here to safely kill the bacteria so you can store this long term.
+They more flavor and aren’t stringy, which will give you a better texture after canning.
+Yes, you need your pressure canner here to safely kill the bacteria so you can store this long term.

 ingredients in bowls on counter.